Structured information to guide you through Unbxd PIM with minimal assistance

 9. Ebay Installation-

-10. Steps to get template file for Ebay-
+1. Steps to get template file for Ebay-

 1. Google Shopping App Installation

-2. Mandatory Properties for Google Shopping
+2. Mandatory Attributes for Google Shopping

-Properties in Shopify and Shopify Graph QL and their importance
+Attributes in Shopify and Shopify Graph QL and their importance

 • Position:The order of the product variant in the list of product variants.Let’s say you have a product with multiple color options as variants.
 The product variants are listed in a specific order, and the first position in the list is 1.
 Here’s an example:Product: T-Shirt.Product Variants